 HPV-associated HNSCC after failure of prior therapy

-- Locally recurrent breast cancer
+- Locally recurrent or metastatic breast cancer

 - Merkel Cell Carcinoma (MCC)